Written by Business Expert Wale Ameen

 TouchBistro offers many different features for all types of fast food restaurants.
 From small fast food restaurants to larger ones, all would enjoy and benefit from having TouchBistro to fulfill their needs.

-Originally, ShopKeep wasn’t only designed for fast food restaurants.
-In fact, it is used for businesses in many different industries.
+Originally, Lightspeed wasn’t only designed for fast food restaurants.
+In fact, it is used for businesses in many different industries like retail and restaurants.

 However, it still has useful features for fast food restaurants.
 Their inventory tracking feature is useful in helping fast food restaurants reduce waste.